Has this happened to you?

 1. Avoid over-scheduling by making deliberate choices.

 Think about the environments that feed you.
 Then think about the environments that drain you.
 Does a casual stroll through an art museum sound relaxing, whereas partying at Oktoberfest sounds like a nightmare?
 Make deliberate choices about your travel destination and the kinds of activities you’ll do once you get there.
-The choices you make on your trip should make you feel good.
+The choices you make on your trip should always make you feel good.

 2. Tell others about your introversion or high sensitivity.